 Natural gas last week

-According to Refinitv data on May 10, the demand in the lower 48 US states this week will average ~77.4 Bcf (billion cubic feet) per day compared to the earlier forecast of 76.6 Bcf per day.
-But, on May 9, the natural gas supply in the lower 48 US states was 88.9 Bcf per day, 1.1 Bcf per day higher on May 7.
+According to Refinitv data, the demand in the lower 48 US states this week will average ~76.6 Bcf (billion cubic feet) per day—compared to 80.3 Bcf per day last week.
+On April 25, the natural gas supply in the lower 48 US states was 88.6 Bcf per day—1.6 Bcf per day less than the all-time high.